kdrag0n/safetynet-fix/README.md

 There are 2 options for:

 - Blocking GMS in the framework, which is more portable across Android versions and typically less intrusive for ROMs to integrate
-- Blocking GMS in the native keystore service, which is slightly more future-proof and  but may require forking another repository
+- Blocking GMS in the native keystore service, which is slightly more future-proof but may require forking another repository

 You only need **one** of the workarounds on the ROM side.
 Adding both is redundant.